 Read more about esophageal manometry and upper endoscopy.

-Achalasia treatment focuses on relaxing or forcing open the lower esophageal sphincter so that food and liquid can move more easily through your digestive tract.
+Achalasia treatment focuses on relaxing or stretching open the lower esophageal sphincter so that food and liquid can move more easily through your digestive tract.

-Specific treatment depends on your age and the severity of the condition.
+Specific treatment depends on your age, health condition and the severity of the achalasia.

 Nonsurgical options include:

 - Pneumatic dilation.
-A balloon is inserted into the esophageal sphincter and inflated to enlarge the opening.
+A balloon is inserted by endoscopy into the center of the esophageal sphincter and inflated to enlarge the opening.
 This outpatient procedure may need to be repeated if the esophageal sphincter doesn't stay open.
-Nearly one-third of people treated with balloon dilation need repeat treatment within six years.
+Nearly one-third of people treated with balloon dilation need repeat treatment within five years.
+This procedure requires sedation.

-- Heller myotomy.
+Heller myotomy.
 The surgeon cuts the muscle at the lower end of the esophageal sphincter to allow food to pass more easily into the stomach.
 The procedure can be done noninvasively (laparoscopic Heller myotomy).
-People who have a Heller myotomy may later develop gastroesophageal reflux disease (GERD).
+Some people who have a Heller myotomy may later develop gastroesophageal reflux disease (GERD).

-- Peroral endoscopic myotomy (POEM).
-The surgeon uses an endoscope inserted through your mouth and down your throat to create an incision in the inside lining of your esophagus.
+Peroral endoscopic myotomy (POEM).
+In the POEM procedure, the surgeon uses an endoscope inserted through your mouth and down your throat to create an incision in the inside lining of your esophagus.
 Then, as in a Heller myotomy, the surgeon cuts the muscle at the lower end of the esophageal sphincter.
-POEM doesn't include an anti-reflux procedure.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.